 When a spreader bracket is required it is not an optional extra, it is a defined requirement to enable the installation to take place and leave a safe, usable awning system.
 The bracket size requirements are the same for all retractable awnings dependant on size and weight, so they are a necessary item and cost to be included, ideally along with chemical fixings rather than normal screws and rawlplugs.

 Question Eleven: Which manufacturer?

-We are going to be biased of course towards the three manufacturers we offer but do some research and you will see the best awnings probably in the world are the Markilux awnings closely followed by Weinor.
+Here at Samson Awnings, we choose our partners and manufacturers carefully, and we believe the best awnings in the world are probably those made by Markilux and Weinor.
 Both these manufacturers are German companies with long standing pedigrees and expertise in high quality, bespoke fabric awnings.
 Weinor have more standard colours for their cassette finishes and have more options with LED lighting if that is a requirement.

 The Verano awnings are manufactured in Holland and also offer high quality but perhaps without the same levels of design detail as the Markilux.
 We offer more standard sizes and basic specifications with Verano but all of these awnings have great guarantees and will be the best you can buy in the UK by far.

 The one common factor is the design, testing and research for all the four awning ranges we offer has been carried out for years in a Northern European climate, very much the same as the UK, so all the construction and design has been based on higher wind speeds and far more aggressive weather than an awning made for the southern European sunshine only.
 Our awnings are far more fit for purpose for the British climate.